 Storages are the most important thing you can have because the more storage you have, the more resources you can keep.

 There are trunks, chests, alchemy racks, scroll shelves, bookshelves, mortuary racks, and stone, wood, and ore storages.
 Any storage you get will benefit you, and you have to keep in mind that storage does take up space, and you don’t have that much space when you first start out.

 Each storage takes the material to build so make sure you have already collected the material so you can just build more storage.

 Collect all the upgrade points you can

-Red Points – “Hand-crafting skills, and your ability to work with materials” You get Red Points from anything involving physical labor.
+Red Points – “Hand-crafting skills and your ability to work with materials” You get Red Points for anything involving physical labor.